Dapp-Learning-DAO/Dapp-Learning/BTC/README-ES.md

 ### 1.1 Payment Addresses

-An overview of Bitcoin address types and encoding:
+Types of Bitcoin addresses and their encoding:

 - **P2PKH** (Pay to Public Key Hash) ✅
 - **P2SH-P2PKH** (Pay to Script Hash - Pay to Public Key Hash) ✅